geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

   e_{1t} - e_{2t} = 0.

 That is, the tangential component of the electric field is continuous at the boundary.

 Tangential Component of the Magnetic Field
 ------------------------------------------

-The interface condition on the tangential component of the magnetic field, denoted as :math:`h_t`, is derived from the integral form of the :ref:`Ampere-Maxwell equation<ampere_maxwell>` :eq:`AmpMaxInt` applied to the same Gaussian rectangle as for the tangential electric field (:numref:`rectangle`).
+The interface condition on the tangential component of the magnetic field, denoted as :math:`h_t`, is derived from the integral form of the :ref:`Ampere- Maxwell equation<ampere_maxwell>` :eq:`AmpMaxInt` applied to the same Gaussian rectangle as for the tangential electric field (:numref:`rectangle`).
 Using the same reasoning as for the tangential electric field (see previous section), we have

 .. math::
   \oint_C \mathbf{h}\cdot \mathbf{d}\mathbf{l} = h_{1t}l - h_{2t}l = I_{\text{enclosed}}.

 In the limit, when the height of the Gaussian rectangle approaches zero, the current enclosed by the rectangle, :math:`I_{\text{enclosed}}`, can be represented as a surface current density on the interface :math:`j_{\text{surf}}` times the width of the rectangle :math:`l`.
 This gives

 .. math::
   h_{1t}l - h_{2t}l = j_{\text{surf}} l.

 The above expression yields the interface condition on the tangential component of the magnetic field

 .. math::
   h_{1t}- h_{2t} = j_{\text{surf}}.

 That is, the tangential component of the magnetic field is discontinuous at the boundary.

 References
 ----------